skypilot-org/skypilot/docs/source/reference/tpu.rst

 Both are supported by SkyPilot.
 We recommend TPU VMs which is a newer architecture encouraged by GCP.

 The two architectures differ as follows.
-For TPU VMs, you can SSH directly into a VM that is physically connected to the TPU device.
+For TPU VMs, you can directly SSH into the "TPU host" VM that is physically connected to the TPU device.
-For TPU Nodes, a host VM communicates with the TPU host over gRPC.
+For TPU Nodes, a user VM (`n1` instance) must be separately provisioned to communicate with an inaccessible TPU host over gRPC.
 For more details please refer to GCP `documentation <https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu-arch>`_.